-When donors join PGS, they can use PGS tokens to place on the plate or in the collection bag at the Offertory.
+When givers join PGS, they can use PGS tokens to place on the plate or in the collection bag at the Offertory.
 The PGS tokens enable us to participate in the Offertory.

 Direct Debiting is a highly regulated system, and is only offered by Banks to large businesses/organisations who are considered to have the necessary internal control systems required to process significantly high numbers of Direct Debits.

-There is no direct charge to the Parish for using the Parish Giving Scheme or processing the donation.
+There is no direct charge to the Parish for using the Parish Giving Scheme or processing the regular gift.
 The annual running costs of the scheme are met by the Diocese.

 15. I currently give by standing order; how do I stop this?

 Unfortunately PGS are unable to cancel a standing order for you, only you may do this.
 If you bank online it is very simple to do through your online account, otherwise you will need to contact your bank and check their procedure.